timschreiber/timschreiber.github.com/_posts/2013-10-30-beware-the-stackoverlords.md

 ###or, Why StackOverflow Sucks###

 ######This probably isn't the best written post I've ever done, but it's what's been on my mind.
-Also dammit Jim, I'm a coder &ndash; not a writer.######
+Also darnit Jim, I'm a coder &ndash; not a writer.######

 I used to think StackOverflow was awesome.
 Used to.
 But now, not so much.
-No, now it's pretty much ruled by the early adopters, many of whom don't bother asking or answering questions anymore, but rather sit on their asses and rack up massive reputation from remedial questions they answered five years ago.
+No, now it's pretty much ruled by the early adopters, many of whom don't bother asking or answering questions anymore, but rather sit on their butts and rack up massive reputation from remedial questions they answered five years ago.
 And with that massive reputation comes elevated privileges, which they ruthlessly wield against newbie scum to protect their standing as the StackOverlords of the Q&A empire.

 At least it seems like that sometimes.
 Sure, it's a little dramatized, but it points out some glaring systemic failures the StackOverflow folks are refusing to address:

-####Damned if you do, damned if you don't####
+####Darned if you do, darned if you don't####

 The gamification of StackOverflow encourages users to build reputation points and earn badges by asking and answering questions.
 Imagine for a moment that you are a new StackOverflow user.
 You can't ask questions that have been asked and answered before, any broad or open-ended question, or try to solicit opinions or anything like that &ndash; even if it will help you learn and grow as a programmer.
 No, if you do, then the StackOverlords will smack you down with down-votes, flags, closing your question, deletion, and all other manner of other moderator nastiness.
 And we're not talking over a period of time &ndash; it's going to happen in seconds.
 So, you aren't going to earn any reputation or badges by asking questions.